hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 [Quine qualia](https://ase.tufts.edu/cogstud/dennett/papers/quinqual.htm).
 I think there is still a phenomenological aspect to explain, even if it is to heroically explain away.
-My goal is get more traction on incommensurability than the sweaty palms of a Nagelian mystic can give.
+My goal is get more traction on incommensurability than afforded by the sweaty palms of a Nagelian mystic.

 Here is a short argument supporting the notion that qualia are distinct from the executive operation.